jtprince/ruby_gtk3_tutorial/installation.md

     gem install gtk3

-If you have a recent The installation script may prompt you for your password to install necessary dev packages.
+If you have a recent ruby install then the installation script should prompt you for your password to install necessary dev packages to your system.